flipperdevices/flipperzero-firmware/base_pack/find_my_flipper/README.md

      3. A payload dialog will appear next.
 Enter your **Payload** here.
      4. Click save.
 3. **Configuration Completion:** With this setup, your device is ready for Open Haystack.
 Proceed with the specific steps for Open Haystack or MaclessHaystack based on your setup.
-   - Don't Own a Mac: https://github.com/dchristl/macless-haystack
+   - Don't Own a Mac: https://github.com/dchristl/macless-haystack or https://github.com/Chapoly1305/FindMy
    - Own a Mac: https://github.com/seemoo-lab/openhaystack

-#### Option B: Cloning Existing Tag
-1. **Pair a Tag:** First, pair an AirTag or Samsung SmartTag with your device.
-2. **Enter 'Lost' Mode:** Keep the tag away from the device it's registered to for approximately 15 minutes.
-3. **Download nrfConnect:** Install nrfConnect from the Apple App Store or Google Play Store.
-4. **Filter and Scan:**
-   - Open the app, click on filters, and exclude all except for the brand of your tag (Apple/Samsung).
+## Setting Up on Mac with OpenHayStack (OHS) App -- If you own a Mac instructions

+Follow these steps to get everything working on a Mac using the latest version of the OpenHayStack app.
+Thanks to Wr3nch for the help

+### Step 1: Create a New Device
+- Start by creating a new device in the OpenHayStack app, but **do not deploy** it immediately after creation.

+### Step 2: Export Configuration
+- Choose to **EXPORT** the configuration by selecting "all accessories as file."
+To simplify, ensure you only have one entry in the list before exporting.
+- It is crucial that the export format is in JSON.

+### Step 3: Modify the JSON File
+Open the exported JSON file in a text editor and make the following changes:
+- **Left OHS, Right keys from my ```generate_keys.py``` script:**
+    - `symmetricKey` should be set to the `Hashed adv key`.
+    - `privateKey` should be replaced with your `Private Key`.
+    - `oldestRelevantSymmetricKey` should also use the `Hashed adv key`.
+- Additionally, update the following attributes to `true`:
+    - `"isDeployed": true`
+    - `"isActive": true`

+### Step 4: Re-import the Configuration
+- After saving your changes to the JSON file, re-import it back into OpenHayStack.

+### Step 5: Adjust Settings in OHS App
-   - Adjust the RSSI to the lowest setting (-40 dBm).
+- In the OpenHayStack Mac App, navigate to the top bar and change the time setting from `1 Day` to `30min`.
-   - Initiate a scan.
-Wait for your SmartTag to appear as a "FindMy" device.
-5. **Capture Data:** Click **Raw** or **View Raw** to capture your **payload** and note your tag's **MAC Address**.
-Immediately remove the tag's battery to prevent key/MAC rotation.
-6. **Enter Data in FlipperZero App:** Input the captured **payload** and **MAC Address** into the FlipperZero app.
+- Give it some time to process and apply the new settings.

+By following these steps, you should have your device set up and ready to go with OpenHayStack on a Mac.
+****

-### Step 3: Configuration
+### Step 3: Configuration on the FlipperZero
-- Upon launching the app, choose whether to clone an AirTag or SmartTag, generate a new Open Haystack key pair, or adjust broadcast settings.
+- Upon launching the app, open the config menu and either click ```Import Tag From File``` or ```Register Tag Manually```.
+Put your generated .keys file onto the FlipperZero SD card inside the AppsData/FindMyFlipper folder to import from file.
+Or you can manually enter the tag information.
+When using the cloning method, you can export a .txt file from nrfConnect (click save button) amd place that in the same folder in order to import.

 ### Step 4: Tracking
 - Once the app is configured, your FlipperZero can be tracked using the relevant platform's tracking service (FindMy app for Apple devices, SmartThings for Samsung devices, and respective web browsers).
+If using generated keys and OpenHaystack then you can track on the OHS app or via the Macless Haystack setup.
+Links to both are above

 Customization